Aminocd/slate/source/index.html.md

-number-of-burn-rate-changes | The number of burn rate changes that the currency has undergone since its creation number-of-public-currency-holdings | The number of public holdings of the currency next-daily-burn-amount | The total amount of units in the logged-in user's public and private currency holdings of the specified currency that will be burned over the next day, in atomic units (each whole unit is composed of 10^10 atomic units)
+number-of-burn-rate-changes | The number of burn rate changes that the currency has undergone since its creation number-of-public-currency-holdings | The number of public holdings of the currency next-daily-burn-amount | The total amount of units in the logged-in user's public and private currency holdings of the specified currency that will be burned over the next day, in atomic units (each whole unit is composed of 10^10 atomic units) private-currency-holding-id | The ID of the logged-in user's private holding of the specified currency public-currency-holding-id | The ID of the logged-in user's public holding of the specified currency timedate-of-last-private-tx | The date when the last transaction in the logged-in user's private holding of the specified currency took place amount-of-last-private-tx | The amount, in whole units, that was transferred in the last transaction to/from the logged-in user's private holding of the specified currency timedate-of-last-public-tx | The date when the last transaction in the logged-in user's public holding of the specified currency took place amount-of-last-public-tx | The amount, in whole units, that was transferred in the last transaction to/from the logged-in user's public holding of the specified currency

 ## List Currencies

 ```shell